mort65/mark-of-arkay/README.md

 SexLab Defeat (if Bleedout is enabled)
 Dragons Souls - Death is Highly Overrated
 Death Alternative - Your Money or Your Life
-SkyTweak (if Bleedout is enabled in the Scripts page)
+SkyTweak (if Bleedout is enabled on the Scripts page)

 Installation

-Copy files to Skyrim data directory. start the game and change setting from mcm menu.
+Copy files to Skyrim data directory. start the game and change the setting from the mcm menu.
 If you have other mods that change the level list, create a Bashed Patch with Wrye Bash.

 Uninstallation

 make sure you are not in Falkreath's hall of the dead.
-Stop the mod then remove its files (if you don't stop it your character remain essential), rebuild your Bashed Patch then use a Save cleaner like this to remove its scripts from your save file.
+Stop the mod, remove its files (if you don't stop it, your character remains essential), rebuild your Bashed Patch, and then use a Save cleaner like this to remove its scripts from your save file.

 Credits